federicodeservi/mtsb/README.md

 ## Installation

-In order to install MTSB-Analyzer you can simply:
+In order to install MTSB you can simply:

 ```
-pip install mtsb-analyzer
+pip install mtsb
 ```

 ## Docs